 His current work focuses on how social movements such as Black Lives Matter and the election of Donald Trump both reflect and contribute to significant changes in American political culture.
 He is also working on a project that explores the role of women in creating upper class culture in 19th century New England.

-Tucker teaches Introduction to Sociology; Collective Behavior and Social Movements; and Issues in Sociology: Modernity and Its Discontents.
-Students consistently praise him for his challenging and helpful nature as well as his "great sense of humor and style of teaching."
+Tucker teaches Introduction to Sociology, Collective Behavior and Social Movements, Development of Social Thought, Contemporary Sociological Theory and Social Inequality.
+He was rated as one of the best 300 teachers in the country by the Princeton Review.
+Students consistently praise him for his clarity, the challenging nature of his courses, and his sense of humor and participatory style of teaching.